General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - Identify the composer behind the soundtracks of The Lion King, Inception and Pirates of the Caribbean.

-- Which 2014 Seth Rogan movie brought on the North Korean authorities to threaten motion towards the USA?
+- Which 2014 Seth Rogan movie precipitated the North Korean authorities to threaten motion in opposition to the USA?

-- What sort of automobile does Doc Brown use as a time machine in Again To The Future?
+- What kind of automobile does Doc Brown use as a time machine in Again To The Future?

 - Which Disaster star makes a cameo in Deadpool 2 as Peter?